 Support groups for nursing moms can be a great way to discuss breastfeeding topics and concerns.

-Finished: Breastfeeding and OTC Medication: Safety Tips That You Need To Know
+Finished: Breastfeeding and OTC Medication: Top Safety Tips

-- National Institutes of Health.
-US National Library of Medicine.
-Toxnet.
-LactMed database.
-Accessed 8/8/2016 at http://toxnet.nlm.nih.gov/newtoxnet/lactmed.htm
+- LactMed.
+National Institutes of Health (NIH).
+US National Library of Medicine. http://toxnet.nlm.nih.gov/newtoxnet/lactmed.htm

 - Bakkeheim E, Carlsen KH, Lodrup Carlsen KC.
 Paracetamol exposure during breastfeeding and risk of allergic disease.
 Acta Paediatr.
 2011;100:e3.

 - Ito S, Blajchman A, Stephenson M. Prospective follow-up of adverse reactions in breast-fed infants exposed to maternal medication.
 Am J Obstet Gynecol.
 1993;168:1393-9.
 PMID: 8498418